kritagya93/kritagya93.github.io/_pages/service.md

 ## Technical Program Committee Member

 ---
+* 9th International Conference on Blockchain Technology and Applications (ICBTA 2026)
+* 8th International Congress on Blockchain and Applications (BLOCKCHAIN'26)
 * 16th Annual Computing and Communication Workshop and Conference (IEEE CCWC 2026)
 * 7th International Congress on Blockchain and Applications (BLOCKCHAIN'25)
 * 15th Annual Computing and Communication Workshop and Conference (IEEE CCWC 2025)